The best wireless keyboard is the one that has all the features and functionality you could ever want with no wires.

 Best wireless keyboard for gaming

-As for switches, the ASUS ROG Claymore II utilises Asus' own optical RX Red or RX Blues for maximum speed, as well as giving you the choice of either a linear or tactile keypress.
+As for switches, the ASUS ROG Claymore II utilises ASUS' own optical RX Red or RX Blues for maximum speed, as well as giving you the choice of either a linear or tactile keypress.
+There's also RGB present, which is conveniently configurable with ASUS' Armoury Crate software.
+This means you can either choose from a range of presets or set colours on a key-per-key basis to suit your preferences.

-USB-C charging is rather handy, too, and as for battery life, the ROG Claymore II will last for 43 hours with lighting on, and 144 hours with it off, giving you plenty of playtime.
+USB-C charging is rather handy, too, and as for battery life, the ROG Claymore II can last up to 43 hours with lighting on, and 144 hours with it off, giving you plenty of playtime.

-Bundled in the box is also a handy wrist rest which we'd say is one of the best wrist rests for gaming and can generally help to make the user experience even more comfortable.
+Included in the bundle is a handy wrist rest as well, which we'd say is one of the best wrist rests for gaming and can generally help to make the user experience even more comfortable.
+For gaming, then, this one really is a top pick.

 Best wireless keyboard for office use

 You can also use the MX Keys on up to 3 devices at once, whether you're switching from Windows to Mac.
-Connectivity is achieved either via Bluetooth or Logitech's Unifying Receiver.
+Connectivity is achieved either via Bluetooth or Logitech's Unifying Receiver, thus making things easy to set up.

-The latter option plugs into your PC via USB-A, and also means you can connect up any other supported peripherals such as the Logitech MX Master 3 mouse (which is one of the best wireless mice, might we add) if you wished for an all-conquering desktop combo.
+The latter option plugs into your PC via USB-A, and it means you can connect other supported peripherals, such as the Logitech MX Master 3 mouse (which is one of the best wireless mice, might we add) if you wish for an all-conquering desktop combo.

-The design of the MX Keys looks modern, with a slim grey outer shell making it fit into any home office nicely, with sharp looks helping it along the way
+The design of the MX Keys looks modern too, with a slim grey outer shell making it fit into any home office nicely.
+With sharp looks to match its performance, it's helped along the way to being one of the best wireless keyboards for home working.

 Best wireless keyboard for Mac

-In addition, you get a range of different Gateron switches ranging from Red to Blue and Brown, and if you wish, there's also a hot-swappable version of the board so you can even chuck in any switches of your choice with the right pins.
-The typing experience should feel pretty solid, as should the ABS keycaps utilised here.
+You get a range of different Gateron switches here, ranging from Red to Blue and Brown, and if you wish, there's also a hot-swappable version of the board, so you can chuck in any switches of your choice with the right pins.
+The typing experience should feel pretty solid too, as should the ABS keycaps utilised here.

-The Keychron K2 also gives you the ability to either Windows or Mac thanks to the flick of a switch on the keyboard's left-hand side, and up to three devices at once.
+The Keychron K2 also gives you the ability to use it with either Windows or Mac at the flick of a switch, which is on the keyboard's left-hand side, and up to three devices at once.

-It can also be a backlit keyboard depending on the model you get, with some featuring sharp single-colour white lighting, whilst others offer more of a classic gamer look with some RGB.
-A 4000mAh battery also ensures some good longevity, with the Keychron K2 lasting for 68 hours with backlighting on and 240 hours without it on.
+It can also be a backlit keyboard depending on the model you get, with some featuring sharp single-colour white lighting, while others offer more of a classic gamer look with some RGB.
+A 4000mAh battery also ensures some good longevity, with the Keychron K2 lasting up to 68 hours with backlighting on and 240 hours with it off.
+Plenty of time to type then with this impressive wireless keyboard for Mac.

 Best low-profile wireless keyboard

-The Logitech G915 Lightspeed has marked itself out as one of the best gaming keyboards available today, and also makes for one of the best low-profile wireless boards in general, too.
+As highlighted in our Logitech G915 Lightspeed review, this device has marked itself out as one of the best gaming keyboards available today, although it also makes for one of the best low-profile wireless boards in general, too.

-Its plastic construction is solid and the metal top plate also helps to make the G915 Lightspeed sturdy and look great too.
+Its plastic construction is solid, and its metal top plate also helps to make the G915 Lightspeed sturdy as well as look great.
 Alongside the full-size layout, there are also some additional multimedia keys made of rubber that should offer good tactility, too.

 Best compact wireless keyboard

-The Blackwidow V3 Mini Hyperspeed also looks great with Razer's signature sharp edges well-represented and should also feel pretty solid too, with mostly plastic construction.
+The Blackwidow V3 Mini Hyperspeed also looks great with Razer's signature sharp edges well-represented, and it should also feel pretty solid too, with its mostly plastic construction.

 Inside you get a choice of Razer Green or Yellow Switches.
-The Greens are Razer's usual clicky switches with a force of 50cN, whilst the Yellows are more akin to CHERRY's MX Speed Silvers with a 45cN actuation force and a raided actuation point of 1.2mm as opposed to the usual 2mm.
-Both should offer a great typing experience or work well for gaming, especially Yellows.
+The Greens are Razer's usual clicky switches with a force of 50cN, while the Yellows are more akin to CHERRY's MX Speed Silvers with a 45cN actuation force and a raided actuation point of 1.2mm as opposed to the usual 2mm.
+Both should offer a great typing experience or work well for gaming, particularly, in our opinion, the Yellows.

-Connectivity is taken care of thanks to either Bluetooth 5.0 or Razer's 2.4Ghz Hyperspeed receiver which should offer a practically zero-latency connection.
-As for battery life, the Blackwidow V3 Mini Hyperspeed should be good for around 20 hours with full backlighting and up to 200 with no Chroma RGB goodness.
+Connectivity is taken care of thanks to either Bluetooth 5.0 or Razer's 2.4Ghz Hyperspeed receiver, which should offer practically zero latency.
+As for battery life, the Blackwidow V3 Mini Hyperspeed is good to go for around 20 hours with full backlighting and up to 200 with no Chroma RGB goodness.
+The choice between the two though is entirely up to you!

 Best budget wireless keyboard

-This isn't a mechanical keyboard but uses lower profile scissor keys inside that should offer a snappy typing experience and one that feels similar to a good laptop keyboard.
+This isn't a mechanical keyboard.
+Instead, it uses lower profile scissor keys inside that should offer a snappy typing experience and one that feels similar to a good laptop keyboard.

-The Logitech K380 also has the ability to pair up to 3 wireless devices at once via Bluetooth and Logitech's clever Easy-Switch function allows for on-the-fly switching, making this a useful keyboard for those who use more than one device at once.
+It can also be paired with up to three wireless devices at once via Bluetooth and Logitech's clever Easy-Switch function allows for on-the-fly switching, making this a useful keyboard for those who use more than one device at once.

 It also looks fantastic with grey and yellow colouring, and a compact 65%-style layout means it won't take up too much desk space either.
-You also get two years' battery life here, which can be very useful for extra peace of mind.
+You also get two years' battery life here, which should give you extra piece of mind when working or gaming on this thing, removing any worry of it dying at a crucial moment.
+Plenty to like then with our third choice from Logitech on this list.

 Is a wireless keyboard worth it?